wp-plugins/sgr-nextpage-titles/readme.txt

 == Changelog ==

 = 1.3 =
+Release Date: May 17th, 2015

 * New Features:
-	* Added the "Subpage" button to the WordPress visual editor.
+	* Added the "Subpage" button to the WordPress visual & HTML editors
+* Enhancements:
+	* Modified the text-domain to reflect the plugin slug "sgr-nextpage-titles"

 = 1.2.4 =
 Release Date: May 4th, 2015